 Nowadays, there’s so many ways to make modular music and software developers are pushing the envelope & making modular music more accessible to the masses with innovative hybrid instruments and plug-ins.
 Musicians can even virtually build their own systems with open-sourced platforms like VCV Rack or ModularGrid.

-With Arcade, you can access our entire Line called Modular Circuitry, designed from vintage to modern modular systems for just $10 a month.
-As well as, Output’s sister engines Analog Strings and Analog Brass & Winds for next level orchestral sound sources processed through modular synthesizers.
+With Arcade, you can access our entire Modular Circuitry line – designed from vintage to modern modular systems – for just $10 a month.
+Add Output’s sister engines Analog Strings and Analog Brass & Winds and you get next-level orchestral sound sources processed through modular synthesizers.